gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/widgets-buildui.md

                ...
             </g:HTMLPanel>

-_**Note**: that classes `vertical`, `center-justified` and `layout` are provided by Polymer._
+_**Note**: the `vertical`, `center-justified` and `layout` classes are provided by Polymer._

 ### Styling with Polymer

-Web Components use [Shadow DOM styling](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-201/) rules for providing scoped styling of the element.
-Additionally Polymer provides [Shady DOM](https://www.polymer-project.org/1.0/articles/shadydom.html) to deal with browsers not implementing native shadow.
-Hence Polymer monitors and parses each `<style>` block rewriting rules on the fly.
+Web Components use [Shadow DOM styling](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-201/) rules, providing encapsulated component styles.
+Additionally, Polymer provides [Shady DOM](https://www.polymer-project.org/1.0/articles/shadydom.html), necessary for browsers not implementing native Shadow DOM.
+Hence, Polymer monitors and parses each `<style>` block rewriting rules on the fly.

-The GSS processor, and the way how GWT loads css resources make impossible to use `shadow` and `polymer` selectors and properties inside `<ui:style>` blocks.
-Thus you have to use normal `<style>` in your `UiBinder` file.
+The GSS processor and the way how GWT loads css resources, make it impossible to use the `shadow` and `polymer` selectors, nor Polymer properties inside `<ui:style>` blocks.
+Thus, you have to use normal `<style>` in your `UiBinder` file.

-Another caveat is that GWT deferres `CssResource` loading, so under certain circumstances where you need style rules before the element is in the DOM, you might use `<style>`.
+Another caveat is that GWT defers `CssResource` loading, so in certain circumstances where you need style rules before the elements are in the DOM, you have to use `<style>`.

 * Add and stylize the **floating action button**

     Material Design applications use the characteristic floating button for the main action.
-In paper elements this button is called [paper-fab][1].
+In the Paper elements collection, this button is called [paper-fab][1].

         <ui:style>
         ...